-Percussionist, Composer, and Conductor Sean Kleve is the music director of Madison Wisconsin’s premiere experimental percussion ensemble, Clocks in Motion.
+Percussionist, Composer, and Conductor Sean Kleve is the founder of Madison Wisconsin’s premiere experimental percussion ensemble, Clocks in Motion.
 The group is dedicated to performing new and classic works for percussion instruments while promoting and supporting the education and future of new music.

 Clocks in Motion has toured extensively throughout the United States and has commissioned dozens of new compositions from composers such as Marc Mellits, Andrew Rindfleisch, John Jeffrey Gibbens, Filippo Santoro, and countless young and emerging composers.
 As a performer of new music outside of Clocks in Motion, Sean has worked closely with a number of important composers and artists including Steven Schick, Charles Wuorinen, Steve Reich, Paul Lansky, Gunther Schuller, Krzysztof Penderecki, John Heiss, and Joan Tower.